TheAzurites/AzureSkies/README.md

 * [Insomnia](https://insomnia.rest/)
 * [ngrok](https://ngrok.com/)

-## Features

-*

-## Media

-## Table Explanation

 ## Architecture
 ![AzureSkies](./images/AzureSkies.png)

 ## Usage
 Open source project that utilizes APIs in a meaningful way to communicate data.
 Specifically automated flight status messages from API to user, cutting out the need to log into an app, scour for an e-mail for flight details, or logging into a website.
-Straight to user autmated flight notifications
+Straight to user automated flight notifications.

 ## Project Status